istio/istio.io/content/docs/setup/kubernetes/platform-setup/minikube/index.md

    and substitute `your_vm_driver_choice` below with the installed virtual machine (VM) driver.
-To install Istio control plane components and add-ons, as well as other applications, we recommend starting minikube with 8192 MB of memory and 4 CPUs:
+To install Istio control plane components and add-ons, as well as other applications, we recommend starting Minikube with 8192 MB of memory and 4 CPUs:

     On Kubernetes **1.9**: